Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Prerequisites

-A web browser that supports HTML5, CSS3 and JavaScript (Chrome, Firefox, ...).
+- A web browser that supports HTML5, CSS3 and JavaScript (Chrome, Firefox, Edge, etc.).
+- PHP and a local server are required to run the project locally.

 ## Installation